What Makes Coffee Organic?

 What does this look like?

-Organic farmers introduce beneficial species like spiders and birds, strategically plant pest-deterring crops, and regularly pruning to improve plant health and airflow.
+Organic farmers introduce beneficial species like spiders and birds, strategically plant pest-deterring crops, and regularly prune to improve plant health and airflow.
 When necessary, they carefully select and apply organic-approved treatments as a last resort, always striving to minimize environmental impact.

 Organic pest control methods may require more planning and labor, but they protect farmers' health, soil integrity, and local watersheds.
 When done right, these methods can be more cost-effective than their synthetic counterparts in the long run.